 Gita Sorensen is the Founder Director of GOS Consulting, specialising in regulatory and commercial strategy in electronic communications.
 Ms Sorensen has 29 years’ experience including 12 years in senior management and director roles before becoming a consultant.
 Ms Sorensen provides consultancy and expert witness services.
 She has worked for fixed and mobile operators, service providers, governments, regulators, suppliers and investors worldwide.

-Hannia Vega is the President of the Council of the Superintendency of Telecommunications (SUTEL) in Costa Rica.
+Hannia Vega is the Commissioner of the Council of the Superintendency of Telecommunications (SUTEL) in Costa Rica.
 During her presidency thus far, she has promoted issues such as the first regulatory agenda in the country, open sessions of the SUTEL Council with the participation of users and operators in several communities of the national territory and follow-up of issues related to competing markets, indicators of the telecommunications industry and measurements of the quality of services, inside the INTERACTIVE SUTEL platform.

 She has been in several public positions, including the first Vice Ministry of Telecommunications of Costa Rica (2008-2012) and the Vice Ministry of National Planning and Economical Policy (2006-2008).
 She has also been a parliamentary adviser in the periods from 1994 to 2006 and 2012 to 2016, where she developed the “Open Parliament” project.